NeuralNoise/Quetzal/README.md

 Code for the official Pterodactyl FQDN generation service.

 ## Getting Started
+1. Clone the application using Git to a web server.
+Make sure to enable [Pretty URLs](https://laravel.com/docs/5.1#configuration) in your web server config.
+2. Rename `.env.sample` to `.env`.
+Generate an application key, as well as fill in your Cloudflare Email, API Key, and Domain you'd like to use to create sub-domains.
+If you'd like to disable the API or Frontend, the set those values to **true** or **false** respectively.
+3. In `resources/lang/en/base.php`, fill in a Terms of Use in the `TOS` array.
+Also set the help and/or home URLs.
+Adjust any templates if prefered.
+You can also modify the description of the application as well.
+4. You are all set!
+Enjoy your fancy new public subdomain creator.

 ## API Documentation
 The Quetzal API is very simple and does not require any authentication.
-Rate limits can be adjusted in the `.env` file.
 ### POST /api/generate
 **Parameters:** They are all required.